tayeva/eia-client-python/README.md

 ```

-You can view an extended version of this example in `examples/Quickstart_tminTutorial.ipynb`.
+You can view an extended version of this example and others in `examples/Quickstart_tminTutorial.ipynb`.

 ## API Key